 - Billed Medicare for more than $90,000 in Part B services.

 *According to CMS—on page 920 of the final rule—“A clinician may identify and monitor a claim to distinguish covered professional services [bullet two above] from Part B items and services [bullet three above] by calculating one professional claim line with positive allowed charges to be considered one covered professional service.”

-If none of these criteria apply to you, then you are excluded from participating.
-And if one or two apply, then you may opt in—but you're not required to do so.
-Additionally, according to the APTA, groups who collectively meet at least one of the criteria listed above may opt in.
+If none of these criteria apply to you—or your practice—then you are excluded from participating.
+And if one or two apply, then you may opt in—but you’re not required to do so.

 According to compliance expert Rick Gawenda in a presentation he gave at WebPT’s 2018 Ascend summit, providers are also excluded if they are “newly enrolled in the Medicare program for the first time during the performance period” or “are significantly participating in advanced APMs [alternative payment models].”